Table of Contents

 Unearned revenue shows up in two places on the balance sheet.

-First, since you have received cash from your clients, it appears as part of the cash and cash equivalents, which is an asset.
+First, since you have received cash from your clients, it appears as an asset in your cash and cash equivalents.

 However, since you have not yet earned the revenue, unearned revenue is shown as a liability to indicate that you still owe the client your services.